Bourbon Square Casino: History

 Groundbreaking for the hotel took place on July 1, 1981, with completion expected by March 1982.
 Walker Boudwin Construction Co. was the general contractor for the $3.5 million, contemporary style hotel, which would be four stories tall and include 130 rooms.
 It was designed with the potential to add two additional floors in the future.
 The hotel would allow Karl's Silver Club to expand its clientele, which primarily consisted of tour bus customers.
 In August 1981, the city council unanimously approved Berge's request to increase the hotel to six stories and 206 rooms.
 The $5.2 million hotel opened in March 1982.
-The hotel, named Karl's Hotel, held an grand opening ceremony on April 16, 1982.
+The hotel, named Karl's Hotel, held a grand opening ceremony on April 16, 1982.
 In May 1983, construction began on an $8 million renovation of the casino that would include convention space and new restaurants.
 The expanded casino project ultimately cost $14 million, and was opened in September 1984, with the property now known as Karl's Hotel and Casino.

 The property would later be known as Silver Club.
 It closed on January 11, 2009.
 In August 2009, Max Baer Jr., who played Jethro Bodine in The Beverly Hillbillies, began looking into purchasing the property and turning it into Jethro's Beverly Hillbillies Hotel & Casino.
 Baer has tried to develop a Northern Nevada casino in at least 4 other locations.
 However, the plan, like his others, never came into fruition.

 It reopened as Bourbon Square Casino on August 1, 2013, and continued operating until February 5, 2015.
 Demolition of Bourbon Square began in November 2018.
 On May 15, 2019, the Nugget Event Center, an 8,000-seat amphitheater, opened in its former location.